Bloody Sunday memorial honors late civil rights giants

 This year’s commemoration comes as some states seek to roll back expanded early and mail-in voting access and efforts have been unsuccessful to restore a key section of the Voting Rights Act that required states with a history of discrimination to get federal approval for any changes to voting procedures.

-“Those of us who are still living, particularly the young, need to take up the challenge and go forward because there is still so much to be done,” said former state Sen. Hank Sanders, one of the founders of the annual celebration.
+“Voter suppression is still alive and well,” said U.S. Rep. Teri Sewell, a Democrat who represents the 7th Congressional District which includes Selma.
+“It reminds us that progress is elusive and every generation must fight and fight again.”

+Sewell spoke during a video that featured comments from activists, mayors, members of Congress and others about the historic anniversary.
+Later, organizers played video footage of activists, many who had been part of the original Blood Sunday events in 1965, crossing the bridge once again.
+They wore masks and in keeping with social distancing requirements designed to stop the coronavirus, spread out across the bridge as they walked.

 The event typically brings thousands of people to Selma.
-However, most of the events are being held virtually this year because of the COVID-19 pandemic.
+However, most of the events were held virtually this year because of the COVID-19 pandemic.

 The annual Martin & Coretta King Unity Breakfast was held as a drive-in event.
 The outdoor event included some in-person speakers such as Rev. Bernard LaFayette, and the founders of the group Black Voters Matter.
 Cliff Albright, one of the group’s founders, spoke about the continued need to fight for voter access.